nicholaswilde/notes/docs/index.md

 notes be in the cloud.
 Hosting my notes on GitHub and publishing them to an [`mkdocs-material`][2] site allows me to access them from anywhere as well as share my notes with the world in hopes that they help someone else.

+!!! warning

     The notes are broken up by a topic per page but sometimes can be found in other areas of site.
 I don't spend a whole lot of time giving background nor organizing the notes and so it may be a little difficult to interpret my chicken scratch.

 ## :link: References